 1. Clinical trials

 The medical industry is continuously innovating, and new treatments are being developed at top speed.
 Before a treatment is offered to the public, it first undergoes a series of tests and trials that validate its safety and efficiency.
 These studies involve data collection, analysis and interpretation.
 A biostatistician helps design the study, optimize the sample size, choose appropriate data collection methods, eliminate coincidences and remove misleading information from data.
-Biostatistics specialists draw accurate conclusions in comparison studies, which test if a new or alternative drug is better than the existing ones in the market.
+Biostatistics in public health specialists draw accurate conclusions in comparison studies, which test if a new or alternative drug is better than the existing ones in the market.

 2. Public health programs